About South Flyfisher

 If I’m reviewing something, it’s because I genuinely use it and rate it.

-I share my packing lists, location guides, gear reviews, and fishing insights on this site, on social media, and through my Substack, Exploration Angling.
-I write about broad regions – not exact locations – because I believe in keeping special waters wild and un-pressured.
+I share my packing lists, location guides, gear reviews, and fishing insights on this site, on social media, and through the Southflyfisher Substack platform called Exploration Angling.
+I write about remote destinations worldwide – the special places that remain wild and un-pressured.

 I also speak honestly about access, conservation, and fisheries management, especially here in New Zealand and in fragile areas like Patagonia, or most recently Montana, USA.